 For: Businesses with at least one employee

-Employment practices liability protects your company in the case of a claim of discrimination, wrongful termination, harassment, and other human resources concerns.
+Employment practices liability helps protect your company in the case of a claim of discrimination, wrongful termination, harassment, and other human resources concerns.
 These sorts of lawsuits could devastate your small business, especially if you do not have the appropriate legal policies and procedures in place.

 Plus, don’t forget personal insurance.
-If you’re looking to make your side hustle your main gig, you’ll also need to purchase separate life insurance, health insurance, disability, and more to fully protect you and your family.
+If you’re looking to make your side hustle your main gig, you’ll also want to consider purchasing separate life insurance, health insurance, disability, and more to fully protect you and your family.

 But don’t get overwhelmed.
 Talk to an insurance agent to find the best bundled policy that will work for your business based on industry, size, location, annual revenue, and years in business.